 How to find a wallpaper that stretches across your two monitors?

-Now, once you’ve found a wallpaper that works for you, here’s what you’re going to have to do:
+Now, once you’ve found a wallpaper that works for you, here’s what you’ll have to do.

 Step 1: Right-click on your desktop and click on Personalize.